The Latino and Hispanic community is one of the fastest growing communities in America this decade.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Central Falls took the distinction of being the most Hispanic, while Warwick was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Central Falls took the distinction of being the most Hispanic or Latino, while Warwick was the least Hispanic or Latino city.

-Read on for more information on how the cities in Rhode Island ranked by population of Hispanic residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.
+Read on for more information on how the cities in Rhode Island ranked by population of Hispanic or Latino residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.